SharafatKarim/pstu-cse-academic/Semester 4/database/report/file.typ

     FOREIGN KEY (author_id) REFERENCES users(ID)
 );

--- A trigger to increment total_contributions for the author when a new blog is published DELIMITER $$
-CREATE TRIGGER increment_contributions_after_insert
-AFTER INSERT ON blogs
-FOR EACH ROW
-BEGIN
-    IF NEW.is_published = TRUE THEN
-        UPDATE users
-        SET total_contributions = total_contributions + 5
-        WHERE ID = NEW.author_id;
-    END IF;
-END$$
-DELIMITER ;

--- Trigger to decrement total_contributions when a blog is updated from published to draft DELIMITER $$
-CREATE TRIGGER decrement_contributions_after_update_to_draft
-AFTER UPDATE ON blogs
-FOR EACH ROW
-BEGIN
-    IF OLD.is_published = TRUE AND NEW.is_published = FALSE THEN
-        UPDATE users
-        SET total_contributions = total_contributions - 5
-        WHERE ID = NEW.author_id;
-    END IF;
-END$$
-DELIMITER ;

--- Trigger to increment total_contributions when a blog is updated from draft to published DELIMITER $$
-CREATE TRIGGER increment_contributions_after_update_to_publish
-AFTER UPDATE ON blogs
-FOR EACH ROW
-BEGIN
-    IF OLD.is_published = FALSE AND NEW.is_published = TRUE THEN
-        UPDATE users
-        SET total_contributions = total_contributions + 5
-        WHERE ID = NEW.author_id;
-    END IF;
-END$$
-DELIMITER ;

 DROP TABLE IF EXISTS blog_comments;
 CREATE TABLE blog_comments (
     ID INT NOT NULL PRIMARY KEY AUTO_INCREMENT,